Susan Ridgway Willing: Personal life

 After her husband's death, she moved to Paris with her daughter and her step-children were looked after by their paternal grandfather.

-Susan, who lived at 23 rue Octave-Feuillet in Paris, died on May 2, 1933 in Paris, France.
+Susan, who lived at 23 rue Octave-Feuillet in Paris, died on May 2, 1933, in Paris, France.
 She was buried at the American Cathedral in Paris.
 In her will, she left her estate to her daughter and grandson.
 Her daughter received all of her jewelry, personal effects, a life estate in a trust of $250,000, a remainder interest in a $40,000 trust and the residuary estate.

 Descendants

-Through her daughter Frances, she was the grandmother of Marie-André Poniatowski (1921–1945), a soldier who died during the World War II.
+Through her daughter Frances, she was the grandmother of Marie-André Poniatowski (1921–1945) and François Poniatowski (1922-2008) and Constance Poniatowski (1925-2007), Marie-André a soldier who died during the World War II.

 Through her stepson Charles, she was the step-grandmother of Emily Lawrance (1911–2004), who married author Joseph S. Frelinghuysen Jr., and Francis Cooper Lawrance (1916–2004).
 In 1915, her stepdaughter Kitty married W. Averell Harriman, who later became the Governor of New York.
 They divorced in 1928 after having two children together.